jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W7.md

 For **each location**, include:

 1. **Location Identification**
-   - Indoor / Outdoor
+   > Indoor / Outdoor,  Building Name, Specific Space
-   - Building Name
-   - Specific Space (Room / Area / Floor)
 2. **General Photo of Location**
-   - Wide photo showing the full space you plan to use
+   > Wide photo showing the full space you plan to use
 3. **Lighting Conditions**
-   - Natural Light Source (windows direction / intensity)
-   - Time of Day Planned
+   > Natural Light Source, Time of Day Planned, Existing Practical Lights, Color Temperature, Limitations
-   - Existing Practical Lights (lamps / overhead / fluorescent)
-   - Color Temperature (Daylight / Tungsten / Mixed / Unknown)
-   - Limitations (low light, mixed lighting, no outlets, etc.)
 4. **Sound Environment**
-   - General Sound Level (Quiet / Moderate / Loud)
-   - Foot Traffic / Public Activity
+   > General Sound Level, Foot Traffic / Public Activity, Mechanical Noise, External Noise
-   - Mechanical Noise (household appliances, TVs, etc.)
-   - External Noise (street / wind / campus activity)
 5. **Accessibility & Control**
-   - Do you have permission to film here?
-   - Can you control lighting?
-   - Can you control sound?
+   > Do you have permission to film here?
+Can you control lighting?
+Can you control sound?

 ➡️ Save the completed template as:
 `Lastname_Firstname_LocationScouting.pdf`